Markgraf Friedrich von Brandenburg Cuirassiers

 - saddle furniture ornately ornamented and fringed in gold

-N.B.: golden embroidered buttonholes decorated the full dress uniform but were not present on the service uniform
+N.B.: golden embroidered buttonholes and a golden aiguillette on the right shoulder decorated the full dress uniform but were not present on the service uniform

 Musicians wore the same uniform as the privates with the following exceptions: